-Brad Pitt launches Le Domaine, his debut skincare line
+Brad Pitt Launches Le Domaine, His Debut Skincare Line

 Joining the ranks of the many celebrities who have launched their own beauty and grooming collections, Brad Pitt has released his maiden skincare line named Le Domaine.

 The actor — who has rubbished rumours of his retirement — has been extremely busy as of late.
 Just last month, he was working the press circuit for Bullet Train, followed by a quick stopover in Italy to attend the premiere of Blonde (on which he is a producer) at the Venice Film Festival.
 Weeks later, he was in Tampere, Finland to unveil original sculptures at his first-ever public art show.
-On September 21, the indefatigable multi-hyphenate announced the debut of his first skincare line.
+On September 21, the indefatigable multi-hyphenate announced the debut of Le Domaine.

 The genderless skincare line is developed in partnership with the Perrin family, the vintners behind Pitt’s Miraval wine.
 It contains two patented ingredients: GSM10, which is derived from Grenache seeds, Syrah seeds and grape skins from the Perrins’ vineyards and is packed with anti-oxidants; and ProGR3, obtained from plant extracts, vine sarments, camomile and green tea, and boasts anti-ageing properties.